 On the shelves of the liquor store, in bars or your local izakaya, from cheap bottles to expensive ones, many variations of sake exist.
 But the real secret of good sake resides in five key ingredients: water, rice, yeast, weather, and the skills of the toji (chief sake maker).

 Should you drink it chilled, warm, or at room temperature?
 What are the different types of sake?
+Is sake the same as umeshu?
 Nihonshu can be overwhelming to try for the first time, but we promise with all those alternatives, you’ll surely find the right fit for your palate!

 Not sure where to start shopping?
 See our guide, Where to Buy Sake in Tokyo!